The HBS Waitlist Strategy

 4. Follow the Program’s Rules

-Note: While HBS offers an opportunity to provide one update, each school has different waitlist policies and it is important to follow the school’s specific guidelines.
-Some will not want any communication from applicants while others will encourage profile updates.
+Note: While HBS offers an opportunity to provide one update, each school has different waitlist policies, and it is essential to follow the school’s specific guidelines.
+Some will not want any communication from applicants, while others will encourage profile updates.
 Read any information you receive from the admissions team carefully and follow their instructions.

 5. If Possible, Offer a Supplementary Letter of Support